pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 * Fingerprint search:
     Can you search by fingerprint?
     This is required for timely distribution of key updates, including revocations.
-    (Note that WKD distributes revocations by other, nonstandard means)
+    (Note: WKD distributes revocations by other, nonstandard means)
 * Certifications:
     Does it serve third-party signatures?
     This is required for some features of the OpenPGP PKI, but can be a vehicle for spam.